 The Ladies Challenge Plate was introduced in 1845, with a cup presented by the wives of the Stewards.
 For many years entries were restricted to academic institutions in the United Kingdom, together with Trinity College, Dublin but in 1966 the event was opened up to overseas student entries.

-In 1985 major changes to the rules for the 'Ladies' and the 'Thames' removed the 'student' requirement for the 'Ladies', which became an event open to crews from any club and is now the second most senior event for men's eights at the Regatta sitting just below the standard of crew required for The Grand Challenge Cup.
+Major changes to the rules in 1985 led to the event becoming open to crews from any club, sitting just below the standard required for The Grand Challenge Cup.

-Th event is aimed at crews below The Stewards' Challenge Cup standard and now has similar Qualification Rules to those for The Ladies' Challenge Plate.
+The event is aimed at crews below The Stewards' Challenge Cup standard and now has similar rules to The Ladies' Challenge Plate.

 This event was inaugurated in 2001 as part of the effort to expand the competition for intermediate-level crews, initially known simply as The Men's Quadruple Sculls.
 In 2007 HRH The Prince of Wales - now His Majesty King Charles III - kindly consented to his name being associated with a new trophy for this event.